pi-top/apollo-cache-updaters/README.md

 })),
 ```

-All updaters accept `createOptions` returning an array, for when multiple
+`createOptions` can also return an array of options, for when multiple similar
-operations need to performed for on `ExecutionResult`
+operations need to performed from a single `ExecutionResult`:

 ```
 import { writeQuery } from '@pi-top/apollo-cache-updaters';